 Every blog post and landing page you create should have a call-to-action (CTA).
 When you’re just starting with your company, and you might not even have launched your product yet, your primary CTA will be to have people subscribe to your email list.

 Traditionally, email forms were put in the right-hand sidebar at the top.
 The only problem with this approach?
-When a visitor reads your content and scrolls-down, they are at the bottom of your page (and not that likely to scroll-up again).
+When a visitor reads your content and scrolls down, they are at the bottom of your page (and not that likely to scroll up again).

 Nowadays, it’s much more common to place the subscription form inline, in the content block.
-You can either do this at the top of a blog post, in the middle or right at the end like we do.
+You can either do this at the top of a blog post, in the middle or right at the end as we do.

 #2 Pop-up boxes